Gurrt/software-process/assignment-1/cause_1.md

   Seed](https://developmentseed.org/) and the non-interactive part of this went live before the rest of HealthCare.gov.
-This part of the HealthCare.gov website was generally well received and appreciated for its modern take on government websites.(CITATION NEEDED).
+This part of the HealthCare.gov website was generally well received and appreciated for its modern take on government websites [6].
 While the system as a whole was only tested two weeks before launch.
 Which was too short to find all important bugs, and too close to launch to fix all the problems that were found.

 * Evaluation: This principle assumes an interative approach, which was not present during the building of HealthCare.gov.
 So this principle was not followed at all.
+* Change Requests: The Obama administration kepy modifying regulations and policies of the Affordable Care Act, which inherently meant that the scope of the HealthCare.gov website kepy changing too.
-* Change Requests: Sources state that the Obama administration often changed the requirements.
-(CITATION NEEDED) Which probably has caused some hardship with the changes trickling down to all the contractors, but there is a lack of documentation on how the changes were documented and implemented.
+  Which probably has caused some hardship with the changes trickling down to all the contractors, but there is a lack of documentation on how the changes were documented and implemented.

 ### Which principles could help HealthCare.gov?